EPR Textiles What you need to know

 Textile Extended Producer Responsibility (EPR) places the responsibility on producers to manage the full lifecycle of textile products, from design through to end-of-life.
 That means items such as garments, footwear, and household textiles might no longer be just your responsibility when they hit the shelves, but long after they’ve been used.

-With EPR, producers must take accountability for how their products are collected, reused, recycled, or responsibly disposed of.
-It’s about turning a linear model into a circular one, where waste becomes resource.
+With Textiles EPR, producers must take accountability for how their products are collected, reused, recycled, or responsibly disposed of.
+It’s about turning a linear model into a circular one, where waste from a product becomes resource.

 The fashion and textiles sector is one of the most resource-intensive industries on the planet.
-As global legislation continues to establish itself around the world to support, staying ahead of the curve is no longer optional for businesses, it’s essential.
+As global legislation, such as EPR, continues to establish itself around the world to support, staying ahead of the curve is no longer optional for businesses, it’s essential.

 In Europe alone, producers face multiple regulations relating to textiles.
 This shifting landscape can feel complex, but that’s where we come in.
 Reconomy makes textile EPR simple, strategic, and sustainable.